 What is Accounting Conservatism?

-The guideline requires that losses be recorded as soon as they are quantified, while gains are only recorded later when realized.
-The general concept is to provide for all probable losses and anticipate no profits.
+The guideline requires that losses be recorded as soon as they are quantified (certain or uncertain), while gains are only recorded when they are assured of being realized.
+The general concept is to minimize the overstatement of revenue and assets and to understate the liabilities and expenses.

 - Accounting conservatism is a financial reporting principle that requires accountants to prepare financial statements with caution and perform proper verification of accounting entries.